Isotretinoin (Accutane®) Works Best for Severe Cystic Acne, but Comes with Serious Side Effects

 Another problem with antibiotic treatments for acne is that oral antibiotics can be used for only three to six months.
 Further, long-term use of oral antibiotics can cause bacteria to develop resistance to the drug, making it useless.
 Antibiotics can only temporarily reduce nodulocystic acne lesions, and other treatments are necessary to clear the acne for extended periods of time.8

-Like oral antibiotics, steroid treatments--such as oral prednisone--are a short-term treatment for acne and are not as effective as isotretinoin.
-These steroids are different from anabolic steroids, which bodybuilders use.
-While they do not provide long-term remission of nodulocystic acne, they do have a place in the treatment of it.
-Often, doctors will administer steroids initially to a patient who presents with severe acne in order to reduce inflammation and quickly reduce acne symptoms.
+These steroids, called corticosteroids, are different from anabolic steroids, which bodybuilders use.
+Doctors will sometimes administer oral corticosteroids initially to a patient who presents with severe acne in order to reduce inflammation and quickly reduce acne symptoms.
 Then, isotretinoin can be given to clear up the acne in the long term.

-So, while steroids on their own are not enough to clear severe acne, they can be used to reduce the inflammation inherent to severe acne in a quick manner.
-There are two studies that confirm the effectiveness of oral steroids, and one study that confirms the effectiveness of injected steroids, which I’ll mention next.
+There are two studies that confirm the effectiveness of oral corticosteroids, and one study that confirms the effectiveness of injected steroids, which I’ll mention next.

 Expand to read details of studies